Ship Strikes

 Voluntary Vessel Speed Reduction

-NOAA, USCG and EPA request that all vessels 300 gross tons (GT) or larger reduce speeds to 10 knots when transiting within the designated VSR zones.
+NOAA requests that all vessels 300 gross tons (GT) or larger reduce speeds to 10 knots when transiting within the designated VSR zones.
 We request your cooperation with the voluntary VSR to protect the health of communities living near these zones, and whales that annually migrate to and through these zones.
 All transits by vessels 300 GRT or larger are analyzed by NOAA via Automatic Information System (AIS) data provided by USCG to assess the industry's cooperation.

 We encourage vessel crews to report whale sightings through the Whale Alert App.